olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 9. Attending conferences is very important
 10. In leadership positions improving your team is your first goal

+<u><a href="https://nakerah.net/podcast/10-omar-sherin-cybersecurity-partner-ey/" style="color:#000000;">Nakerah Podcast 10, Omar Sherin</a></u>

+1. Operational technology (OT) or Industrial Control system (ICS) are the technology that controls smart buildings, nuclear reactor, ..etc
+2. Supervisory Control and Data Acquisition (SCADA) is one of the families under the OT
+3. SCADA is used in the automation of production processes
+4. some problems in OT can lead to loss of lives
+5. working in OT considers a national duty

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer